valeriansaliou/bandurria/README.md

 * **Compatible with any static website** or blog system (as long as your can add 1 line of JavaScript)
 * **Customize it in a few lines of CSS** to match your website or blog style

 Bandurria provides no administration interface.
-It solely relies on email notifications for moderation and Magic Links for identity verification.
-It also does not provide any CSS preset, only CSS classes in its injected HTML that you can freely style to match your blog or website style.
+It solely relies on email notifications for moderation and Magic Links for approving or rejecting comments.
+It also does not provide any built-in CSS styles, only CSS classes in its injected HTML that you can freely style to match your blog or website style.
+It however comes with an [example CSS](https://github.com/valeriansaliou/bandurria/blob/master/res/assets/dev/test-page/bandurria.css) you can copy and paste to start with.

-Spam is prevented by requiring user browsers to submit the result to a Proof of Work challenge (based on an improved variant of Hashcash), while the user is typing their comment.
+Spam is prevented by requiring user browsers to submit the result to a Proof of Work challenge (based on an improved variant of [Hashcash](http://www.hashcash.org/papers/hashcash.pdf)), while the user is typing their comment.
 This spam prevention method is CAPTCHA-free and hassle-free, since the proof will already be computed when the user will be ready to submit their comment.
-Upon submission of their comment, the user will receive a Magic Link over email they will need to click on to confirm their identity and submit their comment.
+Upon submission of their comment, the user will be informed that their comment has been submitted and is awaiting moderation.
 Then, you (the administrator) will receive the user comment over email for moderation.
-If the user has already sent approved comments in the past under the same email, then their comment will be auto-approved.
-If not, you will need to approve the comment which will also trust the user.
-Either way, Bandurria notifies people of new replies to their comments over email.
+Bandurria also notifies people of new replies to their comments over email.

 **Oh and what about that name?!** Well, the Bandurria name refers to the _Bandurria Austral_ ([Black-faced Ibis](https://en.wikipedia.org/wiki/Black-faced_ibis)), which is a bird that can be found across Patagonia.
 It emits interesting [metallic sounds](https://www.youtube.com/watch?v=S5iLNFumfFM).